Dinir/Streamliner/README.md

 ## Features

+- **Full support for the base game**,
+  including all base game modes and related base game options as of 1.3.
+It also works on the native Linux build as the hud uses Unity's default text component.

-- ### Big numbers, lines, centred message display, to help you maintain your focus by reducing the time you spend looking away to read the hud.
+- **Big numbers, lines, and centred message display**
+  will help you maintain your focus by reducing the time you spend looking away to read the hud.
+The components also stay in the 4:3 area, so they are closer to the centre of the screen and keep the same look in 4:3 screen resolutions.
+- **Text colour options**:
+  white, ship trail colour, evenly spaced 12 hues.
+There's also an option for the Survival palette to override it.
-- ### Dynamic color-shifting speedometer and energymeter, to indicate speed losses and energy changes.
+- **Color-shifting speedometer and energymeter**
+  indicate any speed losses and energy changes.
+Energymeter can also display the regained amount.
-- ### 4:3 area hud position,
-  so everything stays closer to the centre of the screen, and the hud will have the same look in 4:3 screen resolutions.
-Also applies to splitscreen.
-- ### Proximity position tracker.
+- **Proximity position tracker**
-- ### Shorter time difference format.
-  `-0:04.22` => `-4.22s`
-- ### Target time display,
-  which shows you the average lap time of your best time, and starts counting down as you start a new lap.
-It adds up any saves and loses at every new lap, to help you keep the pace on Time Trial (activate it with the mod option).
+  shows the distance between you and other ships over the laps.
-- ### Scrolling lap time display,
+- **Scrolling lap time display**
-  so you can actually see your 5th lap time in a longer race.
+  will let you actually see your 5th lap time in a longer race.
-- ### Motion effect,
-  of which the intensity can be adjusted.
-- ### Text colour options.
-  White, evenly spaced 12 hues, ship trail colour, and survival palette override.
-- ### Splitscreen support.
-- ### Texts are rendered with Unity's default Text component, so they will display well on the native Linux version.
+- **Target time display for Time Trial and Speed Lap**
+  shows you how you perform compared to your best time.
+In Time Trial, it will count down from your best average lap time and add up any differences you made at every new lap.
+- **Shorter time difference format** (`-4.22s`).

+- **Motion effect**
+  reacts to wall collisions, scraping, landings, bottom-outs, and any big speed losses.
+If it's shaking, you might need to be improvising your racing line.
+- **Support for splitscreen**,
+  or the only way to play other game modes with one friend of yours.
+- **Customization with mod options**:
+  you can adjust the intensity of each motion effect kinds and toggle most of the additional features.

 ## Limitations